robbi5/add-to-sonos-queue/README.md

 Add to Sonos Queue
 ==================

-Chrome Extension that adds the ability to add tracks and playlists from SoundCloud straight to your Sonos queue.
+Chrome Extension that adds the ability to add tracks and playlists from SoundCloud and hearthis.at straight to your Sonos queue.

 ![Screenshot](https://raw.githubusercontent.com/robbi5/add-to-sonos-queue/master/screenshots/track-1.0.0.jpg)